aws/sagemaker-python-sdk/doc/overview.rst

        enable_network_isolation=True,
    )

-Perform Inference on a SageMaker Endpoint
+Perform inference on a SageMaker Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, use the ``predictor`` instance to query your endpoint.
 For